ipfs-cluster/ipfs-cluster/README.md

 **`ipfs-cluster-service`** runs an ipfs-cluster peer:

 - Initialize with `ipfs-cluster-service init`
-    -   You will be asked to enter a cluster secret.
-For more on this, see [the **Initialization** section of the `ipfs-cluster-service` README](ipfs-cluster-service/dist/README.md#initialization).
+    - This will randomly generate a secret which should be shared among all peers.
 - Run with `ipfs-cluster-service`.
 Check `--help` for options

-For more information see the [`ipfs-cluster-service` README](ipfs-cluster-service/dist/README.md).
+For more information about `ipfs-cluster-service` see the [`ipfs-cluster-service` README](ipfs-cluster-service/dist/README.md).
 Also, read [A guide to running IPFS Cluster](docs/ipfs-cluster-guide.md) for full a full overview of how cluster works.

 **`ipfs-cluster-ctl`** is used to interface with the ipfs-cluster peer: